 12.6.9.
 Dedication.
 Being at all practices and working hard for a common goal.

 12.6.10.
 Discipline.
 It’s essential to teamwork to not take constructive criticism personally, rather work harder to improve your individual skills.
 Working hard for the benefit of all team members and meeting all team and AFJROTC obligations will result in success.
-Being a member of one of these teams’ mean you set the standard.
+Being a member of one of these teams mean you set the standard.

 12.6.11.
 Concentration.
 A difficult but always achievable element for those willing to try.
 Being at practice, remaining on task, not being distracted, and not horsing around is effective training.
 No cell phones at practice.